MihirR23/Aerospace_Digital_Twin/_posts/2026-04-08-the-final-demonstration-twelve-weeks-of-work-in-two-videos.md

 And to everyone who followed along through this blog, who left a comment, who asked how it was going, who quietly cheered me on from a distance: thank you.
 You have no idea how much it meant to know that people were watching this come together.

 The next milestone is not a deadline.
-It is walking across that graduation stage in a few months, knowing I gave this everything I had, and knowing I did not walk this road alone.
+It is walking across that graduation stage in a few months, knowing I gave this everything I had and knowing I did not walk this road alone.
 Today, I am just letting myself be proud of what we built together.
 Twelve weeks ago this was an idea on a page.
 Today it is real and it is mine to be proud of.

 This is what I came to Middlesex to do.